 Heroin Addiction Recovery in South Carolina

-Heroin is a highly addictive drug derived from morphine that user’s snort, smoke, or use intravenously to feel the euphoria it produces.
+Heroin is a highly addictive drug derived from morphine that users snort, smoke, or use intravenously to feel the euphoria it produces.
 With heroin being so cheap, it has infiltrated many neighborhoods, targeted every class of people, and has become accessible to younger adults under the age of 18.
+That’s why it’s so important for individuals to receive treatment so that they can achieve heroin addiction recovery.

 Heroin use in young adults has more than doubled, and 45% of heroin users claim to have started this addiction with prescription painkillers.
 This makes sense, as the National Institute on Drug Abuse (NIDA) writes that the rate of prescription opioids in South Carolina is higher than the national average.